hackingclimate/iden3-docs/source/technology/identity.rst

 Identity
 ########

 At iden3, our goal is to democratize identity.
-We believe that everyone should be empowered to become their own certification authority.
+We believe that everyone should be empowered to become their own `certification authority <https://en.wikipedia.org/wiki/Certificate_authority>`_.

 What do we mean by identity?